-- ♦ Private-Purpose Trust Funds These funds are used to report all trust agreements under which principal and income benefit individuals, private organizations, or other governments. - ◆ Agency Funds These funds are used to report assets held by the Board in a purely custodial capacity.
+- Private-Purpose Trust Fund This fund is used to report all trust agreements under which principal and income benefit individuals, private organizations, or other governments. - ◆ Agency Fund This fund is used to report assets held by the Board in a purely custodial capacity.
 The Board collects these assets and transfers them to the proper individual, private organizations, or other government.